mikelangelo-project/scotty-workload-csdc/README.md

 -h  | --help             give this help list.

--a  | --auto             running whole benchmark and setup automatically -sa | --stop-all         stop and remove all servers & client
+-a  | --action             Available actions are "create" & "delete

 -n  | --server-no        number of server (default: 4) -tt | --server-threads   number of threads of server (default: 4)